 We are very blessed with the music ministry at St. Peter.
-The congregation songs during a Sunday morning service are traditional hymns played on the organ.
+The congregational songs during a Sunday morning service are a combination of traditional hymns played on the organ or piano and contemporary worship songs accompanied by recorded selections.
 We do have many music groups that participate in our worship services.
-We have a vocal choir, a handbell choir, an instrumental group and other smaller vocal groups.
+We have a vocal choir, an instrumental group and other smaller vocal groups.

 We encourage people to come to church as they are.
 There is no "dress code" for our congregation.
 You will find people in suits and you will find people in jeans.
 Our motto is "We don't care what you are wearing, just come."
 God doesn't look at the outside; He looks at our hearts.
 We encourage you to come as you are and dress however you are comfortable.

 “Let the little children come to me,” Jesus said!

 What you will find is many generations gathered around the Risen Jesus, TOGETHER.
 Families gather, grow, encourage and share together!